...

 How to Overcome It

 Developing healthy coping mechanisms and strong personal resilience is crucial.
-Techniques such as mindfulness, stress management, and regular exercise can help navigate these challenges without turning to substances.
+Techniques such as mindfulness, stress management, and regular exercise can help you navigate these challenges without turning to substances.
 Additionally, having a contingency plan and established support is necessary for effectively dealing with stressors.

 Implementing a Holistic Recovery Approach